TheStarport/KnowledgeBase/docs/ini-editing/typed-inis/asteroid_fields.md

 ### ExclusionBand

 The exclusion band works as normal bands, but specific for exclusion zones.
 These bands are visible always, not only from within the exclusion zone.
 Can be omitted.
-Note: Freelancer has a bug and lighting of exclusion zone bands is inverted; light coming from inside the exclusion zone is visible on the outside-facing band surfaces and vice versa.
+Note: The game has problems applying lighting on the correct side of the band if the light source comes from within the exclusion zone – in that case the outside has the light and the inside remains dark.

 ```ini
 [Band]